LeoAtGit/scull_modules/README.md

  			- deadlock_not_interruptible
 			- spinlock (1)

+	- scull2/ is a simple driver which has the ioctl interface implemented.
+	  Including are test programs in the test/ directory with which you can see all of the functionality the driver has.
+Very easy to understand.

 _______________________________________________________________________
 (1) Annotation for the spinlock implementation: The lock cannot be held when there are non atomic function calls in between.
 Otherwise there will be a kernel error.